NOCTLJRNE/CHIPS-tuto/README.md

 ```
 ./bet bvv 35.228.250.250
 ```
-35.228.250.250 is the public IP of your DCV node, on your DCV node, you should see:
+replace 35.228.250.250 by the public IP of your DCV node.
+Then on your DCV node, you should see:
 ```
  id:03021bcb106f96319bf0c10ed264204ca71199e0dc4d5f130d5abb60c4fc8c2c6a
 CHANNELD_AWAITING_LOCKIN